larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 and usually the one most people want to use because of that, at least for their first DE.
 I've used every DE and WM that is both trendy and some obscure, I started with KDE Plasma and Arch Linux.
 I always come back to both eventually.
 It's fun to try out new things, but KDE Plasma is OP at the moment I am writing this.
 It's fully featured, they finally have a good process in eliminating bugs which plagued the DE before, and it's very easy to customize.
-Most DEs and WMs have some caveat, KDE Plasma does not.
-That is why I use it.
+Most DEs and WMs have some caveat, KDE Plasma does not with the exception of one thing for some users.
+KDE Plasma is losing Xorg/X11 support soon, the only way forward for users who want to use X11 is to use SonicDE (A fork of KDE Plasma X11) and XLibre.
+An experimental script will be provided for this on the bottom. **Installing SonicDE will replace KDE Plasma, you can only use one of these sessions.**

 ## NOTE (ACTUALLY READ THIS):